myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/array-agg.md

 ## Definition

-The `arrayAgg` method allows you to add a `ARRAY_AGG` function to the query.
+The `arrayAgg` method allows you to add the `ARRAY_AGG` function to the query.
 The `ARRAY_AGG` is a function that accepts a set of values and returns an array in which each value in the set is assigned to an element of the array.

 There are 2 ways to call this method: